Congress Can Help Prevent Colon Cancer Deaths

 About the Legislation

-The Colorectal Cancer Prevention, Early Detection and Treatment Act was introduced in the U.S. House of Representatives and the U.S. Senate in March 2011.
+The Removing Barriers to Colorectal Cancer Screening Act was introduced in the U.S. House of Representatives in March 2015.